-Figure 31: Results per Indicator Category
+Figure 35: Results per Indicator Category

-Two indicator Categories rate as VERY GOOD - Indicator Category 2: Resource Administration, Management and Protection (with a score of 83.3%) and Indicator Category 7: Financial and Capital Management (scoring 81.3%), reflecting the strengths of SEA, as an established organization, in the areas of administration and financial planning (Table 25, Figure 31).
+Two indicator Categories rate as VERY GOOD - Indicator Category 2: Resource Administration, Management and Protection (with a score of 83.3%) and Indicator Category 7: Financial and Capital Management (scoring 81.3%), reflecting the strengths of SEA, as an established organization, in the areas of administration and financial planning (Table 23, Figure 35).

 Human Resources rates as FAIR, the weakest Indicator Category, with strengthening of human resource management highlighted as a critical requirement.
 Team building activities, a change in leadership, more active human resource management, and increased staff numbers and capacity were highlighted as mechanisms to assist in strengthening this Indicator Category.
-This is now being strengthened under the new Executive Director.
+SEA was seeking a change in Executive Director during the assessment process.